 The Last Jedi scenes you didn't see

-Editing is one of the most difficult and time-consuming parts of the moviemaking process, and director Rian Johnson certainly had his hands full when pulling together the final cut of Star Wars: The Last Jedi.
-Clocking in at two hours and thirty-five minutes, The Last Jedi is easily the longest of the Star Wars films, yet even with that much footage making it into the final cut, there were a lot of scenes that ended up on the cutting room floor.
-What's more, Johnson and The Last Jedi editor Bob Ducsay have confirmed that these aren't your garden-variety deleted scenes—the cut footage contains some important moments that add to the overall story development.
+Editing is one of the most difficult and time-consuming parts of the moviemaking process, and director Rian Johnson certainly had his hands full putting together the final cut of Star Wars Episode VIII: The Last Jedi.
+Clocking in at two hours and 35 minutes, The Last Jedi is easily the longest of the Star Wars films.
+Even with that much footage making it into the final cut, there were still a lot of scenes that ended up on the cutting-room floor.